Clappia umbilicata: Distribution

 This species was endemic to the State of Alabama in the United States.
 The type locality is the Coosa River at Wetumpka, Alabama.

 The distribution of this species used to include: Coosa River at Duncan's Ripple, The Bar and Higgin's Ferry in Chilton County; and Butting Ram Shoals in Coosa County, Alabama.

 Description

 This species was discovered and described under the name Somatogyrus umbilicatus by the American malacologist Bryant Walker in 1904.
 Walker's type description reads as follows:

 The color of Clappia umbilicata was black.
 This presumably means that the whole animal including snout, nape, mantle and foot were black.
 The black color of the mantle was verified by Thompson (1984).

 Clappia umbilicata has 56-59 rows of teeth on its radula.
-Each row has 6-7 central basocones, 6-7 central octocones, 18-21 lateral teeth, ca. 50 inner marginal teeth and ca. 35 outer marginal teeth.
+Each row has 6-7 central basocones, 6-7 central ectocones, 18-21 lateral teeth, ca. 50 inner marginal teeth and ca. 35 outer marginal teeth.